Correctional Services Specialist I

 - Establish and maintain effective working relationships with other County employees, representatives of other agencies and organizations, and members of the community.

-- None to one years of experience in a directly related field or in the performance of similar duties and responsibilities.
+- Experience in a directly related field or in the performance of similar duties and responsibilities preferred.

 - Possession of, or ability to obtain, CPR and First Aid certifications by date of hire.